Festivals & Events

-You can reach the Peace Memorial Park by a 20-minute streetcar ride on the Hiroshima Electric Railway, which you catch a few steps away from Hiroshima Station.
+You can reach the Peace Memorial Park by a 20-minute streetcar ride on the Hiroshima Electric Railway, which you catch just outside Hiroshima Station.

-President Obama was the first sitting U.S. president to attend the ceremony
+Former President Obama was the first sitting U.S. president to visit Hiroshima

 The ceremony was first held in 1947 by the then-mayor of Hiroshima, Shinzo Hamai